DJI-Mobile-SDK-Tutorials/Android-GSDemo-GoogleMap/README.md

 You can download the demo project from this **Github Page**.

 > Note: In this tutorial, we will use Inspire 1 for testing.
+Using the [Google Map API](https://developers.google.com/maps/) for navigating.

 ## Using The DJI PC Simulator